a-beerman/whereto/docs/DATABASE.md

 # Database Schema & Migrations Guide

-This document describes the database schema, migration strategy, and PostGIS usage for the WhereTo catalog.
+This document describes the database schema, migration strategy, and geospatial queries for the WhereTo catalog.

 > **Reference**: This schema implements the data model specified in [`docs/FINAL-SPEC.md`](FINAL-SPEC.md) Section 4.
 For the canonical implementation-ready specification, see FINAL-SPEC.md.

 ## Schema Overview

-The catalog database uses PostgreSQL.
-For geospatial queries, we have two options:
+The catalog database uses PostgreSQL with **native lat/lng columns** (no PostGIS extension required).

-**Option A: PostGIS Extension (Recommended)**
-- Accurate geographic distance calculations (meters/km on Earth's surface)
-- Spatial indexing (GIST) for fast radius and bounding box queries
-- Clean SQL with `ST_DWithin`, `ST_Distance`, etc.
-- Requires `CREATE EXTENSION postgis;`

-**Option B: Native PostgreSQL Types (Simpler for MVP)**
+**Geospatial Approach:**

 - Store `lat DECIMAL(10,8)`, `lng DECIMAL(11,8)` columns
-- Calculate distances using Haversine formula in application code
+- Calculate distances using Haversine formula in application code (see `apps/api/src/utils/geo.ts`)
 - Use bounding box pre-filtering in SQL (simple WHERE clauses)
-- No extension required, simpler deployment
+- No extension required, simpler deployment and setup

-**Recommendation**: For MVP, Option B is acceptable if you're only searching within a single city (small area).
-For production with multiple cities or larger search areas, Option A (PostGIS) is recommended for accuracy and performance.

-The schema below shows **Option A (PostGIS)**.
-See "Alternative: Native Types" section for Option B.
+This approach is sufficient for MVP and city-level searches.
+For very large-scale production with complex spatial queries, PostGIS could be added later if needed.

 ### Core Tables

 **Catalog Domain:**

 - `cities` - City/location catalog
 - `venues` - Canonical venue records
 - `venue_sources` - Links venues to external sources (Google Places)